Citigroup subpoenaed in mortgage securities probe

 Citigroup is among the first institution to disclose it received one of the subpoenas.

-Bank of America (BAC.N), for example, said in its annual filing released on Thursday it "received a number of subpoenas" from regulators and other authorities about the bank's underwriting and issuance of mortgage-backed securities, but did not specifically disclose any subpoena from the DOJ.
+Bank of America, for example, said in its annual filing released on Thursday it "received a number of subpoenas" from regulators and other authorities about the bank's underwriting and issuance of mortgage-backed securities, but did not specifically disclose any subpoena from the DOJ.

 Citigroup said the requests for information came from state and federal regulators, including the Securities and Exchange Commission.